 Throughout the month of May, numerous organizations such as Mental Health America, the National Alliance on Mental Illness (NAMI), the American Psychiatric Association, the American Psychological Association and others will conduct activities, workshops and outreach efforts via the media and local community events in order to reduce many of the negative attitudes, beliefs and misconceptions about mental health issues, strategies for people to achieve better mental health practices and educate the public about mental illness and mental health.

 Every year Mental Health Awareness Month is given a theme.
 This year’s theme, as given by Mental Health America, is titled “Risky Business.”
 This year’s theme surrounds the need to educate and inform people regarding habits and behaviors that may increase the risk of developing or furthering mental illnesses.
-The theme will also take a look at how certain behaviors, attitudes and habits may in fact be signs or symptoms of mental health issues or mental illness.
+The theme will also take a look at how certain behaviors, attitudes and habits may in fact be signs or symptoms of mental health issues or mental illness or disease model of addiction.
 Workshops and events put on by Mental Health America will be conducted with the hope of offering those within the community tools and resources to help individuals and the community at large raise awareness of the risks of those behaviors, attitudes and habits as well as help those in need identify early warning signs in children and available resources.